Whether you’re new or old to the catering business, I bet you’ve heard others recommend the use of software.

 If you recognize these advantages and are keen on setting up your catering business online, I bet you’ve faced the hard choice of which software to use.

-Should you go for Caterease or CaterZen, some of the more prominent catering software?
+Should you go for Caterease or CaterZen, some of the more prominent catering automation software?
 Which one of them is best for drop-off caterers?

 There are real questions caterers like you must answer on their way to choosing the right catering software for taking their business online.